kakashidinho/metalangle/src/libANGLE/renderer/metal/DevSetup.md

 Ninja automatically calls GN to regenerate the build files on any configuration change.
 Ensure `depot_tools` is in your path as it provides ninja.

+##### Xcode build project
+An Xcode project is also provided for your convenience.
+It can build `MetalANGLE.framework` and several sample apps:

+- Open `OpenGLES.xcodeproj` in `mac/xcode` folder.
+- The target `MetalANGLE` will build OpenGL ES framework named `MetalANGLE.framework`.
+- If you want to build the sample app using [MGLKit](#MGLKit) library.
+Open `MGKitSamples.xcodeproj` instead of `OpenGLES.xcodeproj`, DO NOT open both at the same time.
+As `MGKitSamples.xcodeproj` will open the `OpenGLES.xcodeproj` inside its workspace.

 ### Building iOS version
 - Open `OpenGLES.xcodeproj` in `ios/xcode` folder.
 - The target `MetalANGLE` will build OpenGL ES framework named `MetalANGLE.framework`.
-- Note: in order to test sample apps on real devices.
+- __Note__: in order to test sample apps on real devices.
 You have to change their Bundle Identifier in XCode to something you like, since only one development team can use one ID at a time.
 And this is global restriction across the globes.
 Once one person install the sample apps using his Apple developer profile, the ID configured will be registered for that developer only.
 And no other developers can use that ID to install to their device anymore.
 - If you want to build the sample app using [MGLKit](#MGLKit) library.
 Open `MGKitSamples.xcodeproj` instead of `OpenGLES.xcodeproj`, DO NOT open both at the same time.
 As `MGKitSamples.xcodeproj`will open the `OpenGLES.xcodeproj` inside its workspace.

 ## Application Development with ANGLE